 1. Japanese animation

-2. Characteristics of a good teacher
+2. High school education

 3. Climate change

 4. Workplace discrimination

 5. Artificial Intelligence (AI)

 6. Olympic games

 Preview It! →

 In the next chapter, you will learn about supporting sentences.
 Generally speaking, these sentences introduce points to support the controlling idea of the topic sentence.